"Rise Above the Storm" by Daniel LeBlanc & Creighton Doane (from Beyblade G-Revolution)

-First off, don't get this confused with a song of the very same name & singer that's based on the instrumental that was made for this robot's original debut in the Super Robot Wars series...
+First off, don't get this confused with a song of the (nearly) same name & singer ("uta/song" vs. "teema/theme") that's based on the instrumental that was made for this robot's original debut in the Super Robot Wars series...
 This is a completely different style of song.
-Released across 2001 & 2002, before seeing North American release by ADV in 2003, the Mazinkaiser OVA series was the first entry in the Mazinger anime series since 1984's God Mazinger, which was mostly in-name-only, and it was the second Go Nagai anime to feature music by JAM Project (the first being Shin Getter Robo vs. Neo Getter Robo).
-While the OP, "Fire Wars", is an awesome bit of Kageyama-style rock & the ED, "Tornado", is a great slow rock song it is this IN from the very last episode that really takes home the gold.
-Performed by the original Mazinger singer himself it does an absolutely stellar job at making the titular "upgrade" of the original Mazinger Z seem like the "God" that it indeed is among Nagai mechs, right next to the Shin Getter Robo itself.
+Released across 2001 & 2002, before seeing North American release by ADV in 2003, the Mazinkaiser OVA series was the first entry in the Mazinger anime series since 1984's God Mazinger, which was mostly in-name-only, and it was the second Go Nagai anime to feature music by JAM Project, the first being Shin Getter Robo vs. Neo Getter Robo.
+While the OP, "Fire Wars", is an awesome bit of Kageyama-style rock, & the ED, "Tornado", is a great slow rock song, it is this IN from the very last episode that really takes home the gold.
+Performed by the original Mazinger singer himself, it does an absolutely stellar job at making the titular "upgrade" of the original Mazinger Z seem like the "God" that it indeed is among Nagai mechs, right next to the Shin Getter Robo itself.
 Like I said before, don't mistake this song for that upbeat, child-friendly song made for SRW...
 This is a MAN'S Mazinkaiser theme!
 It's epic, praising, & even operatic in its execution, and the scene it makes its appearance in just proves the point all the more.
 While the OVA series itself may have its ups & downs, and the successive movie (that we never got) is better, the scene where this song plays is definitely one of the highlights, and it's still worth checking out.
-Too bad in terms of SRW-usage this IN is absolutely downplayed, having only been used in SRW GC & XO; successive uses of this OVA series also included the movie, where "Mazinkaiser no Theme" is replaced by "Majin Kenzan!!" by JAM Project featuring Masaaki Endoh.
-Sure, that's also an amazing song, but it's sad that this song is only used in an obscure entry in the franchise; I guess having both songs in one game would be too much awesome?
+Too bad, in terms of SRW-usage, this IN is absolutely downplayed, having only been used in SRW GC & XO.
+Successive uses of this OVA series also included the movie, so "Mazinkaiser no Theme" is replaced by "Majin Kenzan!!" by JAM Project featuring Masaaki Endoh.
+Sure, that's also an amazing song, but it's sad that this song is only used in an obscure entry in the franchise.
+I guess having both songs in one game would be too much awesome?

 "Be Survivor" by ZZ (from Eyeshield 21)